2-Minute Gridded Global Relief Data (ETOPO2v2)

 The ETOPO2v2c, with cell centered-registration, eliminates the ETOPO2 North Pole redundancies but has the same number of cells: 5,400 rows of data (180 x 30), each with 10,800 columns of data (360x30).
 The first row of 10,800 (360 x 30) cells in ETOPO2 (2001) redundantly repeated the same data value, centered on the north pole.
 A data row, centered on the South Pole, was not included in the original ETOPO2 (2001).

-Bathymetry data for the Caspian Sea were obtained as digitized contours from the Caspian Environment Programme website at http://www.caspianenvironment.org/dim/menu5.htm.
+Bathymetric data for the Caspian Sea were obtained as digitized contours from the Caspian Environment

-For coastal US waters, the NGDC Coastal Relief Model (CRM) 3" grids from CRM Volumes 1-10 were sampled to 2' cell averages for bathymetry.
+For coastal US waters, the NCEI Coastal Relief Model (CRM) 3" grids from CRM Volumes 1-10 were sampled to 2' cell averages for bathymetry.

-Great Lakes bathymetry data were sampled to 2' cell averages from 3" NGDC source grids for Lakes Erie, Ontario, Huron, and Michigan; preliminary 30" source data were used for Lake Superior.
+Great Lakes bathymetric data were sampled to 2' cell averages from 3" NCEI source grids for Lakes Erie, Ontario, Huron, and Michigan; preliminary 30" source data were used for Lake Superior.

 Smith & Sandwell